-SCHOOL DISTRICT OF SOUTH ORANGE AND MAPLEWOOD, NEW JERSEY Formatted: Centered OPERATIONS Formatted: Right 8420/Page 1 of 2 Emergency and Crisis Situation Μ 8420 EMERGENCY AND CRISIS SITUATIONS The Board of Education recognizes its responsibility to provide for the safety-and, security in each school building and social-emotional well-being of every student and staff member in the district, while in school buildings, on school grounds or in transit on school buses..
-The district will develop and implement written plans and procedures to provide for the protection of health, safety, security, and welfare of the school population; the prevention of, intervention in, response to and recovery from emergency and crisis situations; the establishmentsestablishment and maintenance of a climate of civility; and supportive services for staff, pupils, and their families.
-The Superintendent of Schools or designee shall consult with law enforcement agencies, health and social services provider agencies, in-district mental health professionals, emergency management planners, and school and community resources, as appropriate, in the development of the school district's plans, procedures, and mechanisms for school safety and security.
+SCHOOL DISTRICT OF SOUTH ORANGE AND MAPLEWOOD, NEW JERSEY

+OPERATIONS 8420/Page 1 of 3 Emergency and Crisis Situation

+8420 EMERGENCY AND CRISIS SITUATIONS

+The Board of Education recognizes its responsibility to provide for the safety, security and social emotional well-being of every student and staff member in the district, while in school buildings, on school grounds or in transit on school buses.
+The district will develop and implement written plans and procedures to provide for the protection of health, safety, security, and welfare of the school population; the prevention of, intervention in, response to and recovery from emergency and crisis situations; the establishment and maintenance of a climate of civility; and supportive services for staff, pupils, students and their families.

+The Superintendent of Schools or designee shall consult with law enforcement agencies, health and social services provider agencies, in-district mental health professionals, emergency management planners, students, and school and community resources, as appropriate, in the development of the school district's plans, procedures, and mechanisms for school safety and security.
 The plans, procedures, and mechanisms shall be consistent with the provisions of N.J.A.C.
 6A:16-5.1 and the format and content established by the Domestic Security Preparedness Task Force, pursuant to N.J.S.A.
 App.
-A:9-64 et seq., and the Commissioner of Education-and.
+A:9-64 et seq., and the Commissioner of Education.

 In accordance with N.J.S.A.
-18A:41-1, at least one fire drill and one school security drill will be conducted each month Formatted: Highlight within school hours, including any summer months which the school is open for instructional programs.
-Any procedures or regulations will be created with consideration for the age of students enrolled in the school and sensitive to the social and emotional well-being well-being of students,.
+18A:41-1, at least one fire drill and one school security drill will be conducted each month within school hours, including any summer months which the school is open for instructional programs.
+The only permissible suspensions or modifications to these statutory Formatted: Font: Not Bold, Not Italic drill requirements are those directed by the New Jersey Department of Education-Office of School Preparedness and Emergency Planning and Executive Order directives from the

+Governor of New Jersey.
+Any procedures or regulations will be created with consideration for the age of students enrolled in the school and sensitive to the social and emotional well-being of students.
 A school security drill means an exercise, other than a fire drill, to practice procedures that respond to an emergency situation including, but not limited to, a non-fire evacuation, lockdown, bomb threat, or active shooter situation that is similar in duration to a fire drill.
-Schools are required to hold a minimum of two active shooter, non-fire evacuation, bomb threat, and lockdown security drills annually.
+Schools are required to hold a minimum of two each of active shooter, non-fire evacuation, bomb threat, and lockdown security drills annually.
 Fire alarm systems shall be initiated only during a fire drill evacuation.
-Responses made necessary by the unplanned activation of emergency procedures or by any other emergency shall not be substituted for a required school security drill.
 An actual fire or school security emergency that occurs at a school during the month and that includes activities which are the equivalent of a drill shall be considered a drill for the purposes of meeting the requirements of this section.
-Parents will be made aware by 5:00 pm of each school day when a drill does occur.
-Formatted: Highlight The Board of Education is cognizant of the stress and anxiety that many students and staff experience as the result of preparing for the range of emergency situations encompassed by this policy.
+Parent/Guardianse will be made aware by the end of the school day when a drill does occur.

+The Board of Education is cognizant of the stress and anxiety that many students and staff experience as the result of preparing for the range of emergency situations encompassed by this policy.
 The Board directs that the training of staff, together with the planning and execution of drills, proactively address the need to reduce anxiety and help children feel safe.
-In accordance with the statewide NJ Drill Laws and NJ Drill Observation Checklist, the Board directs that: Staff, students and parents be notified at least 72 hours in advance of any upcoming active shooter, bomb threat, or lockdown drill in order to help prepare children at home and reminded at the initiation of any drill that it is, in fact, only a drill and not a real event.
-1) Staff and students will be informed that the active shooter, bomb threat or lockdown is a drill and not a real Formatted: Highlight event while the drill is occurring, including via intercom/loudspeaker and Emergency Mass Notification (EMN) system.
-Care for students during drills must be prioritized and included in every proposed drill plan, including (but not limited to) students caught in the hallway once a lockdown begins (to ensure that no child is left alone and without any supervision during a drill), the range of events and times of day which might find large groups of students outside of class, the manner in which students will be cared for if forced to exit school during inclement weather, and the accommodation of students with demonstrated anxiety or disabilities (including. but not limited to, students with IEPs and 504 plans).

-{02217902.DOCX;1 }
+In accordance with the statewide NJ Drill Laws and NJ Drill Observation Checklist, the Board directs that:

-Formatted: Underline Formatted: Centered
+Formatted: Strikethrough

+OPERATIONS 8420/Page 2 of 3 Emergency and Crisis Situation